NCHC Ron Brandolini Award for Excellence at a Two-Year Institution

 “Kathleen enacts her beliefs about bringing people together and generating a bond between them.
 I am so glad and so grateful that I have had the chance to be a part of that excellent energy,” Frost lovingly said, adding “Kathleen should receive this award for her skills as a [Partners in the Parks] van-driver on the treacherously thin highways of high mountaintops.
 She is a queen at the wheel, I tell you.”

-Applications will be available via the form below.
+Applications will be available via the form below or at this link.